sgoldenlab/simba/docs/Multi_animal_pose.md

 When SLEAP and multi-animal DLC predicts the location of body-parts for multiple animals, the animals are assigned *tracks* or *tracklets* (for more information, see the SLEAP and maDLC documentation), with one track for each animal.
 In the current scenario, this means that DeepLabCut may have assigned *track 1* to be the Resident, and *track 2* to be the Intruder.
 It could also be the reverse, and *track 1* is the Intruder and *track 2* is the Resident.
 Further - if you have multiple videos, then the identity of the animal representing *track 1* and *track 2* will most likely shift across the different videos in your project.
 We need to organise the pose-estimation data such as *track 1* is Animal 1 (Resident) and *track 2*  is Animal 2 (Intruder) **in all of our tracking files** and SimBA does this through an interactive interface.

+>Note: If you used SLEAP to track only **one** animal, then SimBA will automatically skip over over this step.

 1. When you click on `Import h5`, you will see the following window pop open.

 ![](/images/Multi_animal5.jpg "createproject")